 4. Standardization: In order to reduce time and expenses for smaller lighting projects, some countries have developed standard contracts, standard contract clauses, or even full standard procurement packs for PPPs in street lighting.
 They include technical documents, output specifications, legal documents and model contracts (e.g. super-ESCO model developed for India, standard clauses developed for France and standard procurement packs in the United Kingdom or Germany).

-The PPPIRC is a free online resource and relies on your support and input.
-If you are aware of additional best practice documents that could facilitate the structuring of street lighting projects worldwide, please send them to us at email@example.com.
+The PPPLRC is a free online resource and relies on your support and input.
+If you are aware of additional best practice documents that could facilitate the structuring of street lighting projects worldwide, please send them to us at firstname.lastname@example.org.